GeorgeStambulyants/pytra/README.md

 * translate -- translate stuff
 * translate-file -- text file to translate

-Also soon pytra wiil be capable of pipelining
+Also soon pytra will be capable of pipelining

 You can use -h or --help option with each subcommand for more details as follows: